slateci/slateci.github.io/_docs/cluster/manual/slate-master-node.md

    ```
    {:data-add-copy-button='true'}

 5. If multiple interfaces exist on a node it may become necessary to tell Calico which interface to use for IPv4 and IPv6.
-For example:
+In the following example Calico will use `eth1`:

    ```shell
    - name: IP_AUTODETECTION_METHOD